zummino/prova_doc_gen/Repo2/Repo_Doc2.rendered.md

 - Python integrator/developer:
   - Uses the Python API directly to construct Classifier instances, run flows/optimizations, and generate HDL or analysis artifacts programmatically via the provided modules and context factory (ctx_factory).

-% 2.1 — Architectural Context – Use Case Diagram
 # Section 2.1 — Architectural Context – Use Case Diagram

 This section presents the system-level use cases of the pyALS-RF toolkit as implemented in the repository.
 It shows how a primary operator interacts with the flows (precision scaling, pruning, modular redundancy, ALS-based, HDL generation, debugging, fault injection, dataset/model generation) and how external tools and libraries (PyAMOSA, scikit-learn/Joblib, Yosys/GHDL, Git server, file system) participate in these use cases.
 All use cases are named after the concrete functions and scripts present in the codebase to support straightforward validation by the development team.